seamplex/feenox/doc/FAQ.md

  * With some luck one can read "Finite ElEments NO-X"
  * With mode luck, "FrEE" (as in "free speech")

-# How should FeenoX be pronounced.
+# How should FeenoX be pronounced?

-It would be something like _fee_-_naaks_: /fiːnɒks/ But whatever works for you is fine.
+It would be something like _fee_-_naaks_: /fiːnɒks/
+But whatever works for you is fine.

 ```include
 double-click.md
 ```